1. Introduction and Objectives

 ChattySW (Development Company) |

-Internal development team at ChattySW |
+Internal development team of ChattySW |

-Deliver a robust and interactive application that integrates AI-driven hints for the game.
+Deliver a robust and interactive application that integrates AI-based hints for the game.
 Ensure availability, performance, and security.
-Maintain clear communication with RTVE and align with project deadlines. |
+Maintain clear communication with RTVE and meet project deadlines. |

 System Administrator |